 To realign the station in order to compete with the other mainstream stations on offer from the Premier Telesolutions system, we then focused our on-air phrase as ‘Timeless Classics & Requests’ getting more to the point of what we do!

 Bedside TV Problems.

-In 2015 the Premier Telesolutions bedside system had a massive decline in working bedside TV units, leading to patients paying for TV’s that either didn’t work, or where missing altogether.
+In 2015 the Premier Telesolutions bedside system suffered massive decline in working bedside TV units, leading to patients paying for TV’s that didn’t work, or where missing altogether.

-The Hospital Trust therefore decided to change providers of Bedside Entertainment, In mid 2015 a new system would be installed gradually by Globe Security Systems around Queen’s Hospital.
+The Hospital Trust therefore decided to change providers of Bedside Entertainment, In mid 2015 a new system is being trailed for future installation by Globe Security Systems around Queen’s Hospital.

 Celebrating 10 years of Bedrock.